I’m a designer and developer hybrid from Richmond, VA, and I love helping others make the world better through design.

 About this site

-I’ve lived in or around Richmond, VA for over 30 years.
+I’ve lived in or around Richmond, Virginia for over 30 years.
 I love my hometown.
-If you ever have the opportunity to visit, let me know and I’d be happy to give you a tour.
+If you ever swing through, let me know.
+I’d be happy to give tours or suggest the best places for your preferred choice of exploration.

 What am I up to lately?